 These sleek and stylish speakers with classy wood finish are equally competent in the sound-quality department.

 Known for sophisticated style, compact appearance and consistent sound production with versatile input options.

 Designed for the professional and domestic applications with their rich, clear and powerful sound response.

-Award-winning compact bookshelf speakers, entertaining diverse source outputs and producing audiophile-grade sound with intelligent self-adjusting capability.
+Award-winning compact bookshelf speakers, entertaining diverse source outputs and producing audiophile-grade sound.

 High-end speakers that produce premium sound quality with tailor-made components and redefined Bluetooth features.

 - Versatile connectivity options

 - Great range of sound